Skip to content

 SUS10SIONS: 10 Year Anniversary Show @ The Anson Rooms

 Now on their 10th year of performance, one of Bristol's most esteemed a capella projects are reuniting members from years gone to collectively celebrate the genre with a night inside Bristol University's own Richmond Building.
-Graduates and students alike will be taking part in a celebration which showcases the group's respectively stellar choreography and vocal talents; wrapped up in their "signature shad of maroon."
-Class and festivities will be appropriate with the Suspensions innovative and timeless love of a capella's style on full display from all members, returning or no.
+Graduates and students alike will participate in a celebration showcasing the group's stellar choreography and vocal talents, wrapped up in their 'signature shade of maroon.'
+Class and festivities will be appropriate with the Suspension's innovative and timeless love of a capella style on full display from all members, returning or not.

 no_one 5th b'day: Djrum, Coco Bryce, Ikonika, 3rd @ Trinity

-A stacked celebration of jungle, techno and all things sonically weird in an uncharted voyage into experimental electronic territory from London's independent no_one group, who are celebrating their 5th birthday.
-If this is a birthday, the trio of Djrum's jazz-influenced club music, Coco Bryce's contemporary jungle sound and Ikonika's glitchy dubstep are a spread of gifts which exceed all birthday wish-lists.
-It would be almost impossible to define what genre of club music the night holds, so come down to Trinity to find out for yourself in a celebration of some of the newest artists interrogating their respective sound with unparalleled levels of intensity.
+A stacked celebration of jungle, techno, and all things sonically weird in an uncharted voyage into experimental electronic territory from London's independent no_one group, celebrating their 5th birthday.
+If this is a birthday, the trio of Djrum's jazz-influenced club music, Coco Bryce's contemporary jungle sound, and Ikonika's glitchy dubstep are a spread of gifts that exceed all birthday wish lists.
+It would be almost impossible to define what genre of club music the night holds, so come down to Trinity to find out for yourself in a celebration of some of the newest artists interrogating their respective sounds with unparalleled intensity levels.

 This Is The Kit, 3rd @ Bristol Beacon

-A Bristol made classic, and one of many noteworthy headliners at the Beacon this month, This Is The Kit have continued to produce music which feels quintessentially cosy.
-What better way to comfort the soul during cold winter months, than a heart-warming display of Bristol's home-grown music scene returning to the recently re-vamped venue.
-It's appropriate the band would come to play the venue so soon from its opening, as veterans of Bristol's many venues, developing their sound alongside the changing city.
-We can only wait to see eagerly how the band's newer material will sound in the vast acoustics of beacon hall, though there's bound to be some older classics in the setlist too.
+A Bristol-made classic and one of many noteworthy headliners at the Beacon this month, This Is The Kit have continued to produce music that feels quintessentially cozy.
+What better way to comfort the soul during cold winter months, than a heart-warming display of Bristol's home-grown music scene returning to the recently re-vamped venue?
+It's appropriate that the band come to play at the venue soon after its opening, as veterans of Bristol's many venues are developing their sound alongside the changing city.
+We can only wait to see eagerly how the band's newer material will sound in the vast acoustics of Beacon Hall, though there's bound to be some older classics in the setlist, too.

-If you like a ticket which is worth its value, and then some, this pay-what-you-can night at Strange Brew is one to pick up.
-The Jackdaw and City Dog are respective Brighton-based post-punk outfits promising to kick off the night with a noisy start before the five subsequent acts: Bristol's own Paperboy and Emergency Exit who exhibit a myriad of student talents.
-The University's own Emergency Exit make their debut at the venue following breakout success at The Fleece, and will be followed by a turn towards a danceable end to the night from three respective upcoming dance talents, namely LSDXOXO who brings a euphoric queer energy to their seductive club music.
+If you like a ticket that is worth its value and then some, this pay-what-you-can night at Strange Brew is one to pick up.
+The Jackdaw and City Dog are respective Brighton-based post punk outfits promising to kick off the night with a noisy start before the five subsequent acts: Bristol's own Paperboy and Emergency Exit who exhibit a myriad of student talents.
+The University's own Emergency Exit make their debut at the venue following breakout success at The Fleece and will be followed by a turn towards a danceable end to the night from three respective upcoming dance talents, namely LSDXOXO, who brings a euphoric queer energy to their seductive club music.

 A. Savage, 12th @ Thekla